Kirkwall Airport CHP

 Project overview:

-The CHP system was integrated with the airport’s existing heating network to meet the heat and power needs of the main terminal buildings.
+The original aim was to integrate the CHP system with the airport’s existing heating network to to demonstrate the concept of meeting the heat and power needs of the main terminal buildings using hydrogen as a power source.
 During the trial, the plant operated on green hydrogen supplied by EMEC, generating electricity while recovering and utilising by-product heat.
+The CHP’s waste heat would supplement the oil-fired boilers, reducing their runtime and oil consumption.

-The trial was completed in October 2025, marking a UK first: hydrogen was successfully used to meet both power and heat demands at a commercial airport.
+During commissioning and SAT testing, it was possible to demonstrate separate parts of the unit.
+This culminated with the fully-integrated trial during the first week of October 2025, marking a UK first: hydrogen was successfully used to meet both power and heat demands at a commercial airport.

 Background: